xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

 }
 ```

-`oniguruma` is a very self contained library and it has no dependencies, so we
+`oniguruma` is a very self-contained library and it has no dependencies, so we
 won't need any of the `*depends` variables:

 ```bash